resurfaceio/ndjson/README.md

 # resurfaceio-ndjson
 Readers &amp; writers for Resurface NDJSON files

-This library makes it easy to parse or generate NDJSON payloads, streams, or compressed files in [Resurface JSON format](https://resurface.io/json.html).
+This Java library makes it easy to parse or generate NDJSON payloads, streams, or compressed files in [Resurface JSON format](https://resurface.io/json.html).
 This library can be used to parse messages from any compatible logger, as well as parsing NDJSON files exported from the Resurface database.
 This library also provides a write interface to generate compatible NDJSON files or payloads programmatically.